35. Forever Food: Provision in Purpose

 IF GOD IS STILL WORKING THEN THE RIVER IS STILL FLOWING.

 Jesus goes on to explain what He saw His Father doing, which kept Him going too.
 He saw His Father in the harvest field.
-With the physical eye, all you could see was a woman at the well.
+With the physical eye, all you could see was a woman at a well.
 But Jesus saw His Father in the harvest field and so He went to work with Him.

 “Do you not say, ‘There are yet four months, then comes the harvest’?
 Look, I tell you, lift up your eyes, and see that the fields are white for harvest.”
 (John 4:35)